ApolloNet/amazing-mazes/README.md

 "icon": "🉤"
 ```

-At cell 2nd row and 1st column, the message displayed is "You found a Talisman" with the icon "🉤".
+At cell 2nd row and 1st column, the message displayed is "🉤 You found a Talisman".

 And the hero `earn` `5` `hp`.